West Midlands (Regional) League

 In the early days of the league, Birmingham & District League clubs regularly made the competition proper of the FA Cup, led by Crewe Alexandra in both 1905-06 and 1906-07.
 At this time, the First Round was the last 64 of the competition.
 Crewe went one better in 1910-11 when they made the last 32.
 Since the re-organisation of the FA Cup in 1925, two clubs from Burton - Town (1931-32) and Albion (1955-56) made the Third Round (last 64) and after the re-naming of the league, Alvechurch achieved the same feat in 1973-74.
 In recent years, appearances of clubs from the league in the competition proper have become rarer, with the last such appearance being that of Tamworth in 1987-88.

 The best runs from a WMRL club in the FA Trophy came from Bromsgrove Rovers (in 1968-69) and Kidderminster Harriers in the following season.
-After the various re-structures of the Non-League pyramid, no club from the league have competed in the league since 1987.
-Clubs from the West Midlands (Regional) League had a fine spell of success in the 1980s, highligted by the 1982-83 competition when V S Rugby beat Halesowen Town in an all-WMRL final.
+After the various re-structures of the Non-League pyramid, no club from the league have competed in the Trophy since 1987.
+Clubs from the West Midlands (Regional) League had a fine spell of success in the FA Vase in the 1980s, highligted by the 1982-83 competition when V S Rugby beat Halesowen Town in an all-WMRL final.
 Halesowen went on to win the competition in both 1985 and 1986, while Willenhall Town and Gresley Rovers were both losing finalists.

 |1892-93||Wolverhampton Wanderers reserves|